 How did you discover Ten of Clubs?

 Well, we’re glad you found us, and we’re proud to support you guys.
-We’re not the best at promoting ourselves – but we are improving! – so thanks be to Zuckerberg for the Instagram algorithm.
+We’re not the best at promoting ourselves – but we are improving! – so thanks be to Instagram for the algorithm.

-Okay, to finish, can you each tell us something unusual or interesting about one of your bandmates.
+Okay, to finish, can you each tell us something unusual or unexpected about one of your bandmates.

 Harry - Tom is a black belt in karate.
 Genuinely.
 And he likes skateboarding.